 We spent the morning taking action on alternatives and were able to start on schedule and set a realistic timeline.
 It turned into a very successful project (provide actual results).”
 This example reveals that you have poise under pressure, and a problem solving attitude in the face of challenges.”

 Joining a new team is an investment for both parties and they want to make sure it’ll be worth it long term.
 It sets the tone for how you envision yourself growing within your team and company.

 A few factors to consider while shaping your answer:

-Your answer should show that you’re driven but understand the importance of being a team player because you’re not just looking to move up.
+Use your answer to show you’re driven as well as a team player.
 The hiring manager will look for whether you’re going to stick around based on your answer while making an assessment on how long you may stay in the role.